wu-lee/rushkoff-archive/docs/_articles/looking-for-god-in-the-gutter.md

 For me, the gutter has always been such a powerful yet unrecognized element in the form that I decided to make its function explicit in my own work.
 For my own Bible-based comic series _Testament_, I chose to use the space between the panels as a zone for action.
 While my mam, human characters lived in the discreet moments of the comic's panels, I placed the gods in the gutters between the panels (see Figure 1).
 Instead of leaving those spaces blank, I turned them into a second universe where gods fought among themselves in a war to dominate the sequential action.

-Like the comic's auth

-or a

-nd readers, the gods live outside sequential

-xii foreword capable of comment-

-cl the story- . . above and beyon bing the panels around.

-time a d1mens1on . even pus . ' . • where it is going, f the story, at least not as

-mg on it, seeing he world o h 1·

-th

-ot actually enter t h gutter where e 1ves, But ey cann . h nd from t e '

-th I s If a god reaches his a 1 ment like water or fire.

-emse ve . d b omes an e e ' . . t the panel itself, the han ec . and commumcate to a

-m o fi for mstance, The god can set a bush on re, er enter into the world, but he can nev

-character through the flame -
+Like the comic's author and readers, the gods live outside sequential time, a dimension above and beyond the story--capable of commenting on it, seeing where it is going, even pushing the panels around.
+But they cannot actually enter the world of the story, at least not as themselves.
+If a god reaches his hand from the gutter, where he lives, into the panel itself, the hand becomes an element, like water or fire.
+The god can set a bush on fire, for instance, and communicate to a character through the flame--but he can never enter into the world, completely, himself.

-completely, himself. h' h I could create characters
+I could create characters

 Yes, it was a gimmick of sorts, through w ick • what went on.
 But it